Fed to announce interest rate decision as inflation hits rough patch

-WASHINGTON — The Federal Reserve is set to announce an interest rate decision on Wednesday, revealing its latest move in a yearslong battle to dial back price increases.
+The Federal Reserve is set to announce an interest rate decision on Wednesday, revealing its latest move in a years-long battle to dial back price increases.

 The decision arrives roughly a week after fresh inflation data showed inflation ticked up in February, the latest sign that progress toward cooling prices had struck a rough patch.